 4.72 Much of the area around Rye is designated for the importance of its landscape and/or its habitats for wildlife.
 This includes European designations as Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar sites, national designations as Sites of Special Scientific Interest and Local Wildlife Sites (LWS).
-The location of these areas is shown on the map below.
+There is also the conservation designated Area of Outstanding Beauty (AONB).
+The location of these areas is shown on Maps 26A and 26B.
 The impact of proposed development on these areas is covered by Core Strategy Policy EN1: Landscape Stewardship which covers the management of the high quality historic, built and natural landscape and Policy EN5: Biodiversity and Green Space.
 Rother District Council has confirmed that the potential impact of development in Rye on the European designations has already been assessed through the Habitats Regulations Assessment of its Core Strategy.

-Figure 26: Designated and Protected Areas
+Figure 26A: Designated and Protected Areas

-Figure 27: Rye Habitats
+Figure 26B: Rye Habitats

-- 4.73 The characteristics of the environment of Rye and the community's aspirations for protecting it are explored in detail in the Evidence Background Paper.
-These aspirations include: - a.
+4.73 The characteristics of the environment of Rye and the community's aspirations for protecting it are explored in detail in the Evidence Background Paper.
+These aspirations include:

+- a.
 Seeking more areas of green space around the town to create wildlife habitat, enhance residents' quality of life and contribute towards the provision of a bio-diverse natural environment; - b.
 Protecting existing open space, including gardens, allotments, recreational space, open fields, woodlands and pathways; - c.
-Existing groups, Transition Rye and Rother Environmental Group are considering future energy use and intend to establish a community energy company (RX) to encourage local generation and measures to reduce energy usage. - For many, light pollution is an issue.
-The Campaign to Protect Rural England (CPRE) claims that only around one 10th of the country enjoys a truly dark night sky; 46 - e.
-There are no local facilities for disposing of bulk domestic waste.
-Items which cannot be removed through the Rother DC waste collection service have to be collected by private contractors at cost or carried to the household waste sites at Mountfield or Pebsham (East Sussex) or Lydd (Kent).
+Existing groups, Transition Rye and Rother Environmental Group are considering future energy use and intend to establish a community energy company (RX) to encourage local generation and measures to reduce energy usage. - d.
+For many, light pollution is an issue.
+The Campaign to Protect Rural England (CPRE) claims that only around one 10th of the country enjoys a truly dark night sky; 48 - e.
+There are no local facilities for disposing of bulk items of domestic waste.
+Items have to be collected by private contractors, or Rother DC's Bulk Waste Service, at cost or carried to the household waste sites at Mountfield (East Sussex) or Lydd (Kent).